vackosar/vackosar.github.io/_posts/2021-07-01-Quilt-data-versioning-review-how-to.md

 ---
 layout: post
-title: "Quilt Data Review & How-to"
+title: "Quilt Data Versioning Review & How-to"
 date: 2021-07-01
 categories: ml
 description: How to version data using Quilt data for Python on AWS S3.
 image: /images/quilt-data-versioning.png
+video: RZxnSBw2xR0
 permalink: /:categories/:title
+redirect_from:
+  - /ml/Quilt-data-review-how-to
 ---

-## Why Version Data
+## Why To Version Data
 For the same reason as we version code:
 - collaborate within team
 - be able to revert to previous state